Teradata/covalent-electron/README.md

 ### External Node.js/Electron Node Modules

 * Include the module in the [electron/package.json](https://github.com/Teradata/covalent-electron/blob/develop/electron/package.json) dependencies.
 To note: this is different than the package.json at the top of the source tree.
 The package.json in electron/package.json is for node_modules you want to actually be included in the electron app.
 The ones listed in the package.json at the top of the source tree will not be included in the electron app.
-So you would add:
+For example, if you had a node_module called "some_node_module", then add:

 `"dependencies": { "some_node_module": "^0.0.1" },`

-* Add to [electron-load.js](https://github.com/Teradata/covalent-electron/blob/develop/src/electron-load.js) the requires for the node_module you want to use, for example, if you had a node_module called "some_node_module", then add:
+* Add to [electron-load.js](https://github.com/Teradata/covalent-electron/blob/develop/src/electron-load.js) the requires for the node_module you want to use.
+For example:

 `var some_node_module = require('some_node_module');`